Frans Geffels: Prints

 Geffels was a printmaker and designer of prints.
 A number of these prints illustrated ephemeral objects that he had designed himself.
 This is the case of the Design for the funeral monument of Claudia Felicitas of Austria and the Structures for the funeral of Charles II Gonzaga Nevers.

 His interest in Bamboccianti subjects is also shown in his series of etchings of Italian landscapes, buildings and ruins.
 This series of seven plates includes a frontispiece with a dedication to Marchese Ottavio Gonzaga and six prints showing figures amidst classical ruins.
 The plates have been etched with a broad needle and are heavily etched.
 Among these, the most ingenious and effective is the one in which, in front of a column ruin and some bushes in the back, five crooks are trading or playing cards on top of a using a column base.

-Geffels collaborated on the publication Historia di Leopoldo Cesare written by Galeazzo Gualdo Priorato and published in Vienna by the Flemish publisher from Antwerp Johann Baptist Hacque.
-The first and second volumes of the book were published in 1670 and a third one in 1674.
+Geffels collaborated on the publication of Galeazzo Gualdo Priorato's Historia di Leopoldo Cesare, published by Johann Baptist Hacque in Vienna (vols.
+1-2, 1670; vol. 3, 1674).
 The first volume described the political and military successes of Emperor Leopold I between 1656 and 1670.
-It was mainly illustrated with prints made by Flemish and Dutch printmakers after designs by other Netherlandish artists as well as artists from Germany and Italy.
-The illustrations mainly depict portraits of European monarchs and important aristocrats, castle scenes, battle scenes, maps and ceremonies.
-Apart from Geffels whose portrait designs were used for some of the prints, the Dutch and Flemish artists who contributed to the work were Jan de Herdt, Cornelis Meyssens, Franciscus van der Steen, Gerard Bouttats, Adriaen van Bloemen, Sebastian van Dryweghen and Jacob Toorenvliet.
-German artists Moritz Lang, Johann Martin Lerch and Johann Holst and Italians Il Bianchi, Marco Boschini and Leonardus Hen.t Venetiis also contributed.
+It was illustrated with prints after designs primarily by Netherlandish artists with portraits of European monarchs and important aristocrats, as well as castle scenes, battle scenes, maps and ceremonies.
+Apart from Geffels whose portrait designs were used for some of the prints, the Dutch and Flemish artists contributing were Cornelis Meyssens, Jan de Herdt, Franciscus van der Steen, Gerard Bouttats, Adriaen van Bloemen, Jacob Toorenvliet, Leonard Hendrik van Otteren (fl.
+1670 - 1713) and Sebastian van Dryweghen (fl.
+1670-76).
+German and Italian artists Moritz Lang (fl. c.
+1647 - 1670), Johann Martin Lerch (1643 - 1693), Johann Holst (fl.
+17th century), Marco Boschini and 'Il Bianchi' also contributed.